PeanutPK/final_project/README.md

 |                 | 3.
 For the project to be complete requirement is 2 A                             |                          |         |            |
 | faculty/advisor | Show all projects                                                                | show_project_table       | Faculty |       100% |

+* **Missing function**
+    - I don't know what else to write, probably none
+    - When I tested it there are no bugs